tieututinhoc/piracy/docs/README.md

 -   [The Ultimate Noob Guide for Hacking your Nintendo Switch](https://guide.sdsetup.com/) - Want to hack your Nintendo Switch but do not know where to start?
 Just follow this guide!.
 -   [For anyone looking for the actual classic Warcraft 3 installers (not Battle.net launcher nor Reforged)](https://www.removeddit.com/r/Piracy/comments/ewdlnd/for_anyone_looking_for_the_actual_classic/)
 -   [Playing Resident Evil Outbreak File#1 and File#2 Online Again!
 YES!](https://www.removeddit.com/r/residentevil/comments/5x99m9/playing_resident_evil_outbreak_file1_and_file2/)
+-   [List of DRM-free games](https://steam.fandom.com/wiki/List_of_DRM-free_games) - A list of games and software available on Steam that do not have DRM.
+-   [The Big List of DRM-Free Games on Steam](https://www.pcgamingwiki.com/wiki/The_Big_List_of_DRM-Free_Games_on_Steam) - List all games on Steam which are DRM-free.
 -   [GOD scraped URLs](https://drive.google.com/file/d/17MB0gCcCMr3QqE_CgJkaxmdXtZk61TdZ/view) - All DDL links for games listed on the now-dead GoodOldDownloads site.
 -   [Free GOG PC Games](http://freegogpcgames.com/) - Magnet links site to download games from GOG.
 -   [cs.rin.ru](https://cs.rin.ru/) - Popular gaming piracy forum.